srose69/bakupz/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (Note: A separate LICENSE file is required for full compliance).
+This project is licensed under the GNU GPLv3 License - see the `LICENSE` file for details (Note: A separate LICENSE file is required for full compliance).